Delaying Progress Payments

 My suggested actions would be to write to the builder (Not phone) as soon as possible stating:

-- That I did not believe that all the works comprising the stage had been satisfactorily completed.
+- That you do not believe that all the works comprising the stage had been satisfactorily completed.

-- Why I believed the works had not been completed.
+- Why you believe the works had not been completed.